FreeTymeKiyan/freetymekiyan.github.io/source/_posts/system_design/Ways-to-Build-A-Distributed-System.md

 #### DNS Load Balancer

 We can config a DNS server to parse domain to different hosts.
-This DNS load balancer is in front of software load balancer and can forward requests to different softawre load balancers.
+This DNS load balancer is in front of software load balancer and can forward requests to different software load balancers.
 In this way, the system can handle even more requests and further scale out.

 #### Auto Scaling